vmx17/NetProjection/README.md

 # A sample project of a C++/WinRT XAML object to make C#/.Net projection

 A sample project to make UserControl (based on SwapChainPanel in C++/WinRT) and projection project for .Net.
+This repository was made to "Ask Question" in Microsoft Q&A. So the code does not work, currently.
+How can I make it work, is the Question.

-The archive includes;
+The repository includes;

 - One Windows Runtime Component and Projecting project, _CppWinRTComponentProjectionSample_.
 - Two stub projects to use it.
 One is the original _ConsoleAppSample_, the others new _StubWinUI3Desktop_.

+The most of the code comes from _"original code"_ on Reference, "SimpleMath" by Microsoft.

 ## Intended

-I'm now building a WindowsAppSDK(WinUI3) based C#/.Net desktop application. (most probably use C#/WinRT) In a page, place a DirectX renderer and draw with C++/WinRT.
-So I want to check if the SwapChainPanel or UserControl derived from can be a boudary of interop C++/WinRT and C#.
+I'm now building a WindowsAppSDK(WinUI3) based C#/.Net desktop application. (most probably I will use C#/WinRT.)
+In a *Page* of the app, I want place a *SwapChainPanel* in WinUI3 and use DirectX to draw something in C++/WinRT.
+So I want to check if the *SwapChainPanel* or *UserControl* derived from the Projection project can be a boudary of interop C++/WinRT and C#.
 Is it possible?
+Though the repository code tried to refer WRC via NuGet package, it just accord a way of "SimpleMath".
+Generally speaking, most people prefer to refer to it as conventional DLL or project reference, I think.

 ## Reproducing Error